The Cheapest Audemars Piguet Watch in 2022

 Watch & Bullion5 April 2020 | 5 min read

-In a sensationalised world, words such as legendary, historic and brilliant get thrown around all the time.
-But when it comes to watchmaking, especially within the 21st century, Audemars Piguet deserves these kinds of plaudits.
+In a sensationalized world, words such as legendary, historic, and brilliant get thrown around all the time.
+But when it comes to watchmaking, especially in the 21st century, Audemars Piguet deserves these kinds of plaudits.

-Although steeped in great history dating back to the late 1800’s, AP’s rise to prominence and popularity since the 1970’s has been nothing short of remarkable and put them right alongside other heavyweights such as Vacheron and Patek.
+Although steeped in great history dating back to the late 1800s, AP’s rise to prominence and popularity since the 1970s has been nothing short of remarkable and has put them right alongside other heavyweights such as Vacheron and Patek.

-In recent years, we’ve regularly seen stars such as Lebron James, Arnold Schwartzenegger and Jay-Z sporting their own AP’s, helping the brand further penetrate the middle sectors of the luxury watch market.
-These watches are no longer reserved solely for the sports stars and business tycoons with a number of cheaper items in the latest line up alongside pre-owned bargains available across the globe.
+In recent years, we’ve regularly seen stars such as Lebron James, Arnold Schwartzenegger, and Jay-Z sporting their own AP’s, helping the brand further penetrate the middle sectors of the luxury watch market.
+These watches are no longer reserved solely for sports stars and business tycoons with a number of cheaper items in the latest lineup alongside pre-owned bargains available across the globe.

 Audmars Piguet Prices: Entry Level

 New from: $22,800